meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 #### Run Ansible Playbooks

 1. Make sure ssh-agent is registered
-1. Log in the Controller Node
+1. Log in to the Controller Node
-1. Export DigialOcean token
+1. Export DigitalOcean token

 ```
 export DO_API_TOKEN=<access_token>